alpha-delta-chi/proof2025-website/index.md

 * [Other students](https://event.ugent.be/registration/OSPS25) (100 € + 100 €)
 * [Regular participants](https://event.ugent.be/registration/Unknown) (150 € + 150 €)

 with the indicated registration fees for the Summer School and Workshop, respectively.
+The optional Excursion (20 €) and Conference Dinner (40 €) are charged additionally.

 ---